jfallmann/diffTF_Fork/docs/chapter2.rst

   .. note:: Only relevant if the parameter ``nPermutations`` (:ref:`parameter_nPermutations`) is set to 0.
 If both are set to 0, an error is thrown.

-  .. warning:: If bootstraps are used, it is highly recommended to use a large number of bootstraps.
-We recommend at least a value of 1,000.
+  .. warning:: If bootstraps are used, it is recommended to use a reasonable large number.
+We recommend a value 1,000 and found that higher numbers do not add much benefit but instead only increase running time unnecessarily.